DataDog/datadog-agent/docs/agent/integration.md

 ### Configuration management tools

 Configuration management tools can leverage this command to deploy the version of an integration across your entire infrastructure.

-The recommended way to use this with a configuration management tool, is to pin the integration to the desired version, and as soon as you upgrade the version of the agent, you remove the pin of the individual integration.

 ## Remove an integration